 If you have lots of people involved, emphasise that it’s the content that matters, not individual words.
 Everyone has their own writing style, but in the early stages, you don’t want to be having a debate about word choices.

-You won’t get it right first time.
-But if you can do multiple versions – short, very short, and minuscule for example – you’ll find it easier to get closer to your ideal.
+It will never be right first time.
+But if you can reflect on multiple versions – short, very short, and minuscule for example – you’ll find it easier to get closer to your ideal.